Super-brawl-team/epsilon/poincare/doc/style_guide.md

 ## Keep internal API private

-Poincare has an internal and external API.
+Poincare has an internal and an external API.
 Only the external API should be available and accessed from outside.

 Poincare should never use code from `apps/*`.

-Code from `poincare/src/*` should only be used un `poincare/src/*` or `poincare/**/*.cpp`.
+Code from `poincare/src/*` should only be used in `poincare/src/*` or `poincare/**/*.cpp`.

 > [!CAUTION]
 > Avoid this: